Medical-Software-Foundation/canvas/extensions/bridge/README.md

 - [Contact Bridge](https://www.usebridge.com/contact) to set one up.

 ### About Bridge
-Bridge is a plug-and-play insurance enabler for telehealth providers
+Bridge is a plug-and-play insurance enabler for telehealth providers.
-- Enable telehealth clinics to offer their patients insurance covered care within weeks
+- Enable telehealth clinics to offer their patients insurance covered care within weeks.
-- Tap into a nationwide insurance coverage
+- Tap into a nationwide insurance coverage.
-- Leverage patient0facing and back office technology specifically designed for telehealth workflows
+- Leverage patient-facing and back office technology specifically designed for telehealth workflows.
-- End-to RCM capabilities
+- End-to RCM capabilities.